AdobeDocs/workfront.it-IT/help/quicksilver/planning/requests/approve-request.md

 1. (Facoltativo) Fai clic sull&#39;icona **Approvazioni** ![](assets/approvals-icon.png) nell&#39;angolo superiore destro della richiesta per visualizzare gli approvatori.
 1. Fai clic su **Rivedi e approva**, quindi scegli una delle seguenti opzioni: <!--did they fix the button and removed the &??-->

-   * **Approva**: per approvare la richiesta.
+   * **Approva**: questa operazione approva la richiesta.
 Viene immediatamente creato un record per il tipo di record associato al modulo di richiesta.
-   * **Rifiuta**: per rifiutare la richiesta.
-Non viene creato alcun record per il tipo di record associato al modulo di richiesta. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+   * **Rifiuta**: questa operazione rifiuta la richiesta.
+Non viene creato alcun record per il tipo di record associato al modulo di richiesta. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->